[symon]

 Note that

-port in the mux-stmt specifies the port-number for both the udp port
+port in the mux-stmt specifies the port-number for the udp port

 version